Classroom Mini Grants

 SUBMISSION OF PROPOSALS:

-Applicants must complete all the following form and include the following attachments with their application:
+Applicants must complete all the following forms and include the following attachments with their application:

 - ACTIVITIES & BUDGET WORKSHEET: Use the attached worksheet document to outline the activities involved with your project, who will carry out each step, and the costs involved.
 Use the link to access the worksheet.
 Download the worksheet to use as a template.
 Please put your name in the document title and project name in the template.
 Email the budget sheet to Drea Weiner.